 What Is the Best Way to Lose Weight?
 (The Complete, Honest Guide)

-Here's the truth that the fitness industry doesn't want you to overthink: the best way to lose weight is to consistently burn more calories than you eat, fuelled by whole foods, supported by exercise, and sustained over time.
+Every week, there's a new diet trend promising you'll drop 10kg in 30 days.
+Keto.
+Intermittent fasting.
+Juice cleanses.
+Low carb.
+No sugar.
+Six meals a day.
+Zero meals a day.
+It's overwhelming β and most of it is noise designed to sell you something.
+Here's the truth the fitness industry doesn't want you to overthink: the best way to lose weight is to consistently burn more calories than you eat, fuelled by whole foods, supported by exercise, and sustained over time.
+That's the whole formula.
+Everything else is detail β and this guide goes deep on every part so you can actually use it.

 The Non-Negotiable Foundation: Calorie Balance

 Your body is an energy system.
 It runs on calories.
 When you eat more than you burn, your body stores the excess as body fat.
-When you eat less than you burn, your body pulls from those fat stores for energy — and you lose weight.
+When you eat less than you burn, your body pulls from those fat stores for energy β and you lose weight.

 This is called a calorie deficit, and it is the single most important concept in fat loss.
 No diet on earth bypasses this rule.
 Keto works because cutting carbs tends to reduce total calorie intake.
 Intermittent fasting works because compressing your eating window often leads to eating less.
-They're not magic — they're just different roads to the same destination: fewer calories in than out.
+They're not magic β they're just different roads to the same destination: fewer calories in than out.

 How Big Should Your Deficit Be?

-A deficit of 300–500 calories per day is the sweet spot for most people:
+A deficit of 300β500 calories per day is the sweet spot for most people:

-- 300 cal/day deficit → approximately 0.3kg of fat lost per week (slow and very sustainable)
+- 300 cal/day deficit β approximately 0.3kg of fat lost per week (slow and very sustainable)

-- 500 cal/day deficit → approximately 0.5kg of fat lost per week (the most commonly recommended rate)
+- 500 cal/day deficit β approximately 0.5kg of fat lost per week (the most commonly recommended rate)

-- 750–1,000 cal/day deficit → approximately 0.75–1kg per week (aggressive, harder to sustain, more muscle loss risk)
+- 750β1,000 cal/day deficit β approximately 0.75β1kg per week (aggressive, harder to sustain, more muscle loss risk)

 For most beginners, aim for a 300 to 500 calorie deficit.
 It's meaningful enough to see progress on the scale every week, but moderate enough that you won't feel depleted, lose muscle, or quit after two weeks.